MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-set.md

 During data retention, rows from the parent table and all cascade related child tables are included for data retention as cold data.
 In the previous example, the parent cases might have associated rows from child cascade tables, for example notes, task, and custom tables.
 The retention policy ensures that the case record and all its related child rows are marked and retained as cold data in Dataverse.
 In addition, lookup values in the case table, as an example, are de-normalized with the ID and name values made available as part of the retained cold data.
 This allows in many scenarios for a single query to retrieve the relevant data.

+> [!IMPORTANT]
+> We recommend that you create a Dataverse view specific for identifying only the rows you want retained.
+Then, create and run an app that has the view to verify before using it as the criteria in your policy.
 For information about how to create a table view, go to [Create and edit public or system views](../model-driven-apps/create-or-edit-model-driven-app-view.md).

 ### Setup a retention policy

+Power Platform administrators setup retention policies.

 > [!IMPORTANT]
 > - Once data is moved to long term (non-active) data store it can't be moved back to the active data store.